FunkyFedora/Group-Project-1-Classic-Game-Challenge/README.md

 Dying:

-A player dies when the collide with one of the four zombies.
+A player dies when they collide with one of the four zombies.
 Once this happens, the game immediately ends and brings up the lose screen.

 Movement: